robin-raymond/zax.io/meta-functions.md

 myOtherType.add(value2)
 myOtherType.add(value3)

-// the size of `MyType` will be larger than the size of `MyOtherType` as
+// the sizeof `MyType` will be larger than the sizeof `MyOtherType` as
 // `MyType` will contain three versions of `add` and `MyOtherType` contains
 // a definition that is known at compile type and thus does not require any
 // allocation space occupied inside `MyOtherType` for the three definitions assert(sizeof MyType > sizeof MyOtherType)
 ````

 ### Meta-typed functions with meta-arguments